zheksoon/dioma/README.md

   constructor(private db = inject(Database)) {}
 }

-inject(Repository); // type error, scope is not specified
+inject(Repository); // also type error, scope is not specified
 ```

 ## Author